apradhan12/blokus-ai-frontend/README.md

 ## How to run

 First, run the backend server (see instructions at [https://github.com/apradhan12/blokus-ai-backend](https://github.com/apradhan12/blokus-ai-backend)).
 Then, run `yarn start` to start the app in development mode.
+You can then access the app at [http://localhost:3000](http://localhost:3000).
+Select a color and then you are ready to play.